chef/chef-web-docs/content/resources/registry_key/_index.md

       REG_DWORD_BIG_ENDIAN, or `:qword` for REG_QWORD.'
   - warning:
-    - markdown: '

-        `:multi_string` must be an array, even if there is only a single
+    - markdown: '`:multi_string` must be an array, even if there is only a single

-        string.

-        '
+        string.'
 properties_shortcode: null
 properties_multiple_packages: false
 resource_directory_recursive_directories: false